The Victors (1963 film): Music

-Source material
+Production

+Writing

-The film was based on the book The Human Kind, which was published in 1953.
-It was the third in a trilogy of autobiographical war works from Alexander Baron, the first two being From the City, From the Plough and There's No Home.
+The film is based on the 1953 book The Human Kind, the third in a trilogy of autobiographical war works by Alexander Baron, after From the City, From the Plough and There's No Home.
 The Human Kind was a series of autobiographical notes and sketches which covered the war from 1939 to 1945, with an epilogue in Korea.
-The Independent called it "an ambitious collection of vignettes pitched between fiction and autobiography, short story and novel, which took pitiless stock of what the war had done to people and their sense of goodness or hope, political hope especially."
+He has been called "an ambitious collection of vignettes pitched between fiction and autobiography, short story and novel, which took pitiless stock of what the war had done to people and their sense of goodness or hope, political hope especially."

-Production

-Development
+Pre-production

-Film rights were bought by Carl Foreman.
+The film rights were bought by Carl Foreman.
 In May 1957, he announced a slate of productions he wanted to produce under a deal with Columbia in England, including an adaptation of The Human Kind.
 The deal was for four films over three years, with a budget of $8–10 million.
 He called Human Kind a "series of vignettes of the early days of the blitz in England."

 In 1960, Foreman announced The Human Kind would follow his production of The Guns of Navarone.
 Foreman's intention was to "select several of the stories, adapt them to the screen and make one overall drama out of the kaleidoscopic collection."
 Foreman also said he intended to make his directorial debut with the movie.

 In August 1961, Foreman said the project would be titled The Victors as he felt the theme of the book was that in war the winners are also the losers.
 In February 1962, Foreman arrived in Los Angeles to cast the movie.

 "It will be controversial and may well shock people," said Foreman in August 1962, just as filming began.
 "But it represents a deeply personal feeling I have about war and specifically heroism.
 People are very capable of coming up with heroism when it is necessary - but it's not a game anymore.
 What I resent is the need for heroism in warfare."

+Casting

 Sophia Loren and Simone Signoret were originally cast, but dropped out and were replaced by Jeanne Moreau and Rosanna Schiaffino.

 Columbia contract player Michael Callan had a small role.